strapi/strapi/docs/3.0.0-beta.x/plugins/email.md

 ::::

-**Note:** If the provider is not in the mono repo, you probably don't need `@beta` depending if the creator published it with this tag or not.

 ### Configure your provider

 After installing your provider you will need to add some settings in `config/plugins.js`.
 Check the README of each provider to know what configuration settings the provider needs.